It's been a brutal year for homebuyers. Here's what experts predict for 2024, from mortgage rates to prices.

 Will home prices keep rising in 2024?

-There's some good news on this front, with experts predicting that home prices will be flat to slightly down in 2024.
+There's some good news on this front, with experts predicting that home prices will be flat or even dip slightly in 2024.

 Prices could fall about 1% or be little changed next year, Daryl Fairweather, chief economist at Redfin, told CBS MoneyWatch.
 Meanwhile, Realtor.com is predicting that home prices could slip about 1.7% in 2024.